-Toxic tort cases can revolve around situations that lead to not just injuries to people, but also environmental contamination and property damage.
-Fortunately, civil law provides the chance for property owners to receive monetary restitution from those whose negligence is believed to have caused the environmental contamination and property damage.
-This restitution is for the purpose of returning the property owner to the same financial state he or she was in before the tort that caused the damage.
+Toxic chemical exposure cases known as toxic torts can revolve around situations that lead to not just injuries to people, but also environmental contamination and property damage.
+Civil law provides the opportunity for property owners to receive compensation for environmental contamination from those whose negligence has caused the contamination and property damage.
+It is important to note that restitution is for the purpose of returning the property owner to the same financial state he or she was in before the toxic tort that caused the damage.

-Federal law allows plaintiffs to make claims for restitution related to:
+Federal law allows claims for restitution related to:

-Navigating an environmental contamination and property damage case can be challenging, but an experienced attorney used to practicing this type of law can certainly be critical for a case’s success.
-Such an attorney has the knowledge and experience often required to succeed at these types of property damage claims.
+Navigating compensation for environmental contamination and property damage cases can be challenging, but an experienced attorney used to practicing this type of law can be critical for a case’s success.
+Our firm has the knowledge and experience required to succeed at these types of property damage claims.
 No innocent property owner should have to pay the price for another person’s negligence, and civil laws exist to provide these property owners the rightful compensation to which they are entitled.

 [Source: Environmental Contamination pages from “Theories of Liability and Damages in Toxic Tort Cases” provided by The Dysart Law Firm, p.c.